azmozaffari/GuidedDiffusion/README.md

 * Run the batch file run.sh by ./run.sh

 * The target image folder is in ./data/training/target.
-Drop some CelebA images in this folder
+Drop some CelebA images in this folder.

 * Run main.py by python3 main.py --config celeba.yml